 Controls & Coin

-The Jammafier has a very rapid update frequency (at least 120Hz) which makes it practically lag-free.
+The Jammafier has a very rapid update frequency (around 350Hz) which makes it practically lag-free.

 |JVS IO-board / Cabinet||Jamma Edge Connector||JST-XH connector|

 |Service Player 1||Service|

 |Credit increase, slot 2**||Coin B|

 |Player 1,2 levers&buttons 1-3||Player 1,2 levers&buttons 1-3|

 |Player 1,2 button 4||Player 1,2 button 4||Player 1,2 button 4|